the-lazy-coder-007/sde-resume-templates/README.md

 These resume templates are simple, recruiter-friendly, and commonly used by engineers applying to **Google, Amazon, Microsoft, Meta, startups, and product companies**.

-Browse the templates below and click any preview to view details and download access.

 ---